dkofiarmah/visualfda/README.md

 - [x] Addressed the whole experience from start to finish
 - [x] Made it simple and intuitive

 The goal was to produce a Minimum Viable Product (MVP) based on verified demand as it related to datasets from Open.FDA.gov.
-We wanted to practice Lean Startup by first listening to needs, understanding those needs, rapidly producing a prototype based on those needs, seeking feedback, and iterating based on that feedback.
+We practiced Lean Startup by first listening and understanding to needs, rapidly producing a prototype, and iterating based on feedback.

-On Father’s Day weekend, everybody on the team took this opportunity to poll mothers, fathers, and grandparents about what bothers them about drugs and drug commercials that we could possibly glean from the datasets on Open.FDA.gov.
+On Father’s Day weekend, everybody took this opportunity to survey mothers, fathers, and grandparents about what bothers them about drug commercials that we could glean from the OpenFDA datasets.

 The answer came from 62 year old Theresa Cullen, a doctor who remembers hearing concerns from her patients about the side effects of drugs, fine print on drug labels, and fast talk at the end of drug commercials.
-We honed in on this idea and polled multiple people from various demographics during that Father’s Day weekend.
-In the end, we decided to produce a clean and simple tool to discover the effects and reactions of taking particular drugs.
+We honed in on this idea and polled multiple people to verify demand.
+Consequently, we decided to produce a clean and simple tool to discover the effects and reactions of taking particular drugs.

-The primary user story is: As a patient or patient advocate, I want to know the potential side effects of a drug so I can decide whether it may cause problems.
-From a usability perspective, we also wanted to help people spell drugs correctly (which are not always easy to do) so we defined a secondary user story: As a patient or patient advocate seeking to find the effects of a drug, I want to autocomplete (autocorrect) my search query so I can avoid false negative search results.
+**Primary user goal:** As a patient or patient advocate, I want to know the potential side effects of a drug so I can decide whether it may cause problems.

+From a usability perspective, we also wanted to help people spell drugs correctly (which are not always easy to do)

+**Secondary user goal:** As a patient or patient advocate seeking to find the effects of a drug, I want to autocomplete (autocorrect) my search query so I can avoid false negative search results.

 Finally, we wanted to produce a simple, intuitive, and accessible (Section 508 compliant) chart that allowed people to understand either visually or with assistive technology.

 Incorporating User Centered Design into prototype development we initially started by conducting a small focus group consisting of five diverse individuals.
 This focus group combined with an analysis of the information gathered against feasibility and viability led us to set the following goal for our prototype: Create a functional prototype accessible for all users (including non-medically savvy consumers) to quickly and easily search and view the top adverse drug reactions.
 To achieve this goal we decided that a simple, usable, and accessible interface was necessary.
 To ensure that all of these were met we employed the following user centered design techniques: participatory design, usability testing, and heuristic evaluation.

-As big fans of Steve Krug's "Don't Make Me Think" we put a big emphasis on making things simple and intuitive.
-We helped people enter data correctly, coached them when they got something wrong, and rewarded them when they got something right.
-Some of the techniques used included:

-* Brainstorming
-* Storyboarding
-* Paper Prototyping
-* Software Prototyping
-* Controlled Usability Testing

 ## Agile Process